What to Do With Walnut Shells: Crafts and Other Activities for Children

-If you are interested in taking on a craft or project that calls for crushed or ground shells and you don't want to crush them yourself, there are a number of places where you can purchase them.
+If you are interested in taking on a craft or project that calls for crushed or ground shells and you don't want to crush them yourself, you can purchase them in any number of places.
 Some sites market crushed shells for pet cages (i.e. reptiles) while others market them for craft projects.
 There are a wide variety of sizes available at a number of price points.
 Shop around to figure out what fits your needs the best.

 Walnut Mouse and Footprint Reindeer